Samvit-Kini/Samvit_BSE_Portfolio/index.md

 import time
-from gpiozero import DistanceSensor, Motor GPIO.setmode(GPIO.BOARD) ultrasonic_left = DistanceSensor(echo=17, trigger=4)
+from gpiozero import DistanceSensor, Motor GPIO.setmode(GPIO.BOARD)

+# Giving Names to each of the Ultrasonic Sensors
+ultrasonic_left = DistanceSensor(echo=17, trigger=4)
 ultrasonic_front = DistanceSensor(echo=9, trigger=10)
 ultrasonic_right = DistanceSensor(echo=22, trigger=27)

-#from gpiozero import DistanceSensor
-# The following are the names of the rasberry-pi pins that control each of them
+# Giving Names to the motors, and the numbers are the pins on the raspberry pi
+# that the motors are connected to
 motor_left = Motor(forward=23,backward=24)
 motor_right = Motor(forward=26,backward=16)

+# Allowing the Ultrasonic Sensors to get more distance
 ultrasonic_front.max_distance = 10000000
 ultrasonic_front.threshold_distance = 20
 ultrasonic_left.max_distance = 10000000